PixarAnimationStudios/ruby-jss/README.md

 The Jamf module abstracts many API resources as Ruby objects, and provides methods for interacting with those resources.
-It also provides some features that aren't a part of the API itself, but come with other Jamf-related tools, such as uploading {Jamf::Package} files to the master distribution point, and the installation of those objects on client machines.
+It also provides some features that aren't a part of the API itself, but come with other Jamf-related tools, such as uploading {Jamf::Package} files to the primary fileshare distribution point, and the installation of those objects on client machines.
 (See [BEYOND THE API](#beyond-the-api))

 The Jamf module is not a complete implementation of the Jamf Pro APIs.
 Only some objects are modeled,